 - RSB – the Danish Financial Supervisory Authority adheres to ISAs, i.e. International Standards on Auditing;

-- in 2011, from the merger of 3 Danish organizations: FSR (Danish Statutory Auditors), FRR (Danish Institute of Certified Public Accountants) and REVIFORA (association for young accountants and trainees), FSR, the proffessional Danish accounting organization that deals with auditing, auditing of financial statements, bookkeeping and taxation in Danish companies;
+- in 2011, from the merger of 3 Danish organizations: FSR (Danish Statutory Auditors), FRR (Danish Institute of Certified Public Accountants) and REVIFORA (association for young accountants and trainees), FSR, the proffessional Danish bookkeeping organization that deals with auditing, auditing of financial statements, bookkeeping and taxation in Danish companies;

 - Danish auditors, state authorized public accountants (SPA, or State Authorized Public Accountant) appointed as auditors and audit firms are audited, every six years, by the DSAA, or the Audit Supervisory Authority (established by the DBA).